 Accidents Happen and Safety Showers Need to be Found

-Emergency shower signs help employees to find this important equipment in emergency situations.
+Emergency shower signs help employees to find this important equipment in emergency situations when they are exposed to chemicals or harmful substances.
+Emergency showers are a type of emergency first aid that is meant to limit the effects of accidental exposure to substances by rinsing them away from the skin as fast as possible.
 Time is of the essence when a person needs to use an emergency shower, and injuries could be severe.

 Immediately Locating Safety Equipment

 Because of our involvement with writing the ISO standards for safety signs, we understand how safety equipment location sign systems are meant to be designed and installed.

 Picture the risk situation you’re trying to address.
 The need to find an emergency shower can occur anywhere toxic or corrosive liquids or substances are used in your facility.
 The optimum situation is that the emergency shower is situated where everyone in every corner of those areas can see the shower, or see the sign mounted above it.
 But obstacles, partitions, posts, and corners in rooms exist.
 So the best safety practice is as follows:

 - Post an emergency shower sign above the actual equipment.

 - Then, install directional versions of the same sign (which point towards the direction of the equipment) wherever people cannot actually see the emergency shower or the “above-the-equipment” sign.